jayrbolton/ui-system-proto-tmp/README.md

 For most needs, like element attributes, properties, style, classes, text content, you can simply use the `on` function to make changes to the html elements.

 The `dom` module also provides a `map` function that allows you to create dynamic child elements from a state that has an array of objects.

+Unlike with virtual dom libraries, the view functions only get called once on pageload.
+Instead of diffing and patching entire trees, we listen to changes on states and make direct changes to dom elements using the built-in HTMLElement and Node api.

 ```
 const html = require('bel')